Linear Dimensionality Reduction: Complements on

-The idea behind Factor Analysis (FA) is that $p$ observed correlated variables can be explained by $r<p$ unobserved uncorrelated variables (hence the need for a statistical model).
-The unobserved variables are called \emph{latent variables} in the statistical model.
-Even if many authors (including \cite[chap.
-7]{Jolliffe2002}) have insisted on the difference between PCA and FA, it is tempting to say that FA is a statistical approach of PCA where principal axis are latent variables.
-In that sense, it is very close to \texttt{probabilistic PCA}.
+and solving FA is about inferring parameters in $\theta,\theta'$ and recovering the latent variables $z_i$.
+In Bayesian perspective, $p(z \mid \theta)$ is called the \emph{prior}.

-\nS Factor analysis is presented as follows in \cite[sect.
-14.7]{Anderson1958}.
-Let us have a set of $n$ observations of a random variable $x \in \R^p$.
-Let us suppose there are \begin{itemize}[label=$\rightarrow$] \item a vector $z \in \R^r$ of non-observable factors (the factor scores) \item a matrix $\Omega \in \R^{p \times r}$ (the factor loadings) \item a fixed vector $\mu \in \R^p$ of means \item $u \in \R^p$ a vector of non observable errors \end{itemize} Then, $x$ is modelled as
+\nS This makes FA rather complex, and this complexity has nourished decades of debates about Factor Analysis and PCA.
+Therefore, many authors (including \cite[chap.
+7]{Jolliffe2002}) have insisted on the difference between PCA and FA.
+In fact, FA is a statistical approach of PCA where principal axis (and their realizations as components) are latent variables.